Risk Bounds for CART Classifiers under a Margin Condition: Proofs

 For each classifier $f : \X \rightarrow \{0,1\}$, let us define the empirical contrast of $f$ recentered conditionally on $X_1^n$

-where $\g_n$ is defined for any given classifier $f$ by
+where $\P_n$ is defined for any given classifier $f$ by

-\Rem If $\g_n$ is evaluated on a sample $(X_i')$ independent of $X_1^n$, it is easy to check that the bounds we obtain in what follows are still valid by defining the distance with respect to the marginal distribution of $X$ instead of the empirical distribution.
+\Rem If $\P_n$ is evaluated on a sample $(X_i')$ independent of $X_1^n$, it is easy to check that the bounds we obtain in what follows are still valid by taking the population distance instead of its empirical version $d_n$.

 \ni We have the following result: \begin{lemma} For any $f\in \F_T$ and any $\s>0$

 \end{lemma}

 \begin{proof} First of all, let us mention that, since the different variables we consider take values in $\{0;1\}$, we have for all $x\in \X$ and all $y\in \{0,1\}$ yielding